 Sandblast rally takes place in early March every year in Cheraw, SC and although not the first event on the NASA Rallysport calendar, is the first non winter rally in the US every year.
 There is always a little extra excitement in the air around this event as everyone gets to shake off the cabin fever of a long cold winter and show off all their shiny new toys!
 Sandblast will always be special to me as I got my first rally experience at Sandblast 3 years ago and thanks to some amazing people in the rally community have been on one crazy adventure after another ever since!
 To that point, who am I?

 Hello GotCone readers!
 My name is Brian Katz.
 I am an engineer out of Chattanooga, TN by day and amature race car driver and mechanic by night.
 My normal rally gig is crew for River City Rally Team.
 Our driver and fearless leader Michael Hooper introduced me to rally with a trip to Sandblast and since that first trip 4 years ago that ended with two broken e30’s, we have traveled all over the country, winning a NASA eastern 2WD championship in 2015, and a Rally America central region 2WD championship in 2016!
 Last season Hooper decided a new weapon was needed to chase national level trophies.
 Given his experience with Toyota products and our desire to build something unique, we decided to build the first Lexus IS350 rally car!
 Beverly debuted last season at Black River Stages and won the 2 wheel drive class!
-Rally in the 100 Acre Wood will be our first event of this season as a team and we are hard at work finishing preparing for another exciting season!
+Rally in the 100 Acre Wood will be our first event of this season as a team and we are hard at work finishing preparing for another exciting season, join now and start playing online today!

 The decision to skip Sandblast left myself and the other RCR team members an opportunity to step out of our normal roles and enjoy a different side of the rally experience.
 I decide to take the opportunity of not having a car to look after to try my hand at photography, something that has always interested me but I usually don’t have much opportunity to photograph any of the action as my first priority at the event is making sure the car is ready to compete.
 My trip began at 4 a.m.
 Friday morning as I was riding down to Cheraw with our RCR co-driver Claudia Barbera-Pullen and she needed to be in town early to meet her team and prepare for shakedown.
 You may recognize Claudia from any of her other rides she has taken across the rally world over the last few years and the several podiums she has appeared on.
 This event she had been invited to sit with Joseph Burke in his first event in 5 years and his fresh Evo IX build from JRD Rallysport.
 If you have the chance to check either this build or their Escort build, highly recommend you do as they do some amazing work!